ykotturi/socialmedia-feedback-workshop/README.md

 <div id ="participants"></div>

 ## How to participate
-1. RSVP here by Thursday, August 15th:
+1. RSVP to reserve your spot here by Thursday, August 15th:
-2. We will send you a confirmation e-mail with important workshop details
+2. Look for a confirmation e-mail with important workshop details